List of Mega Man characters: Proto Man

-DLN-000 Proto Man, known in Japan as Blues (ブルース, Burūsu), was the prototype of the robot master, and Mega Man's ten-eleven year old older brother.
+DLN-000 Proto Man, known in Japan as Blues (ブルース, Burūsu), was the prototype of the robot master, and Mega Man's older teenage brother.
 He first appeared in Mega Man 3 under the name Break Man working for Wily (albeit disloyally).
 However, at the end of Mega Man 2: The Power Fighters, Dr. Light reveals that Proto Man's energy system has a fatal defect, causing him great pain and shortening his lifespan.
 He also appears in the "Navi Mode" of Mega Man 3 in the Mega Man Anniversary Collection to provide gameplay hints to Mega Man.

-Character designer Keiji Inafune stated that "We wanted people to be unsure whether Proto Man was a friend or a foe.
-On one hand, he'd seem like a rival to Mega Man, but at the same time he'd seem like a comrade."
-Several anime characters Inafune used to watch inspired Proto Man, with the glow from his eyes being inspired by Break Man.
-The design also involved his shield being a "cool factor" and a sign of his superiority over Mega Man.
-Higurashi considers Proto Man and Rush to be the main attractions of Mega Man 3, while Hideki considers Mega Man 5 as a "Blue"'s Trap, resulting in major focus when making illustrations focusing on him.
-For Mega Man 8, Kaji had difficulties in making the illustrations, leading Inafune to revise the ones from Proto Man.

 The absence of Proto Man in Mega Man 11 has been criticized.
 Mega Man 11 producer Kazuhiro Tsuchiya explained his exclusion in the game, stating that "What we struggled with the most was how to develop a clear and engaging story that builds upon the previous installments while appealing to a wide range of players; new players picking up a Mega Man game for the first time, those who may have forgotten the series' backstory, and the hardcore fans who remember the events of 9 and 10 as though they happened yesterday.
 After the long gap between 10 and 11, we decided to focus on sharing an untold story that touches on the past of Dr. Light and Dr. Wily."